What Are Dental Implants?

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 While our team performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.

 A single prosthesis (dental crown) is used to replace one missing tooth each prosthetic tooth attaches to its own implant.
 A partial prosthesis (fixed bridge) can replace two or more teeth and may require only two or three implants.
 A complete dental prosthesis (fixed bridge) replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon which type of complete prosthesis (removable or fixed) is recommended.
 A removable prosthesis (over denture) attaches to a bar or ball in socket attachments, whereas a fixed prosthesis is permanent and removable only by the dentist.

 Drs.
-Korompilas, Bouchelion, Guyer and Bruno perform in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
+Korompilas, Bouchelion, and Guyer perform in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
 Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia.

 What Type of Anesthesia is used?

 The majority of dental implants and bone graft can be performed in the office under local anesthesia, with or without general anesthesia.

 Once the dental implants are in place, they will serve you well for many years if you take care of them and keep your mouth healthy.
 This means taking the time for good oral hygiene (brushing and flossing) and keeping regular appointments with your dental specialists.

 To see if dental implants may be right for you, contact us for a consultation.